Columnists, Past Issues, Tami Kamin Meyer, V12I2

 According to Zand, “People who are rigid are hard to work for and work with.
 Meanwhile, younger generations need to learn from the older generations about work ethic.”
 Still, he cautions more experienced generations to be wary of their impact on younger minds.

 According to the report, burnout rates currently stand at a 10-year high.
-Entities that proactively endeavor to reduce work-related stress while supporting employees in managing stress across the board in their daily lives possess a tactical advantage over competitors who do not.
+Entities that proactively reduce work-related stress while supporting employees in managing stress across their daily lives possess a tactical advantage over competitors that do not.

 Realistically, some SBOs do not care how people perceive them, says Steele.
-Positive relationships with employees are not their priority, so they dismiss staffers’ complaints about the workplace or even suggestions about how to improve the situation.
+Positive relationships with employees are not their priority, so they dismiss staffers’ complaints about the workplace or even suggestions for improving the situation.

 Such is a recipe for corporate disaster.